CallmeNavin/P19_Product-Analysis/README.md

 - Retailrocket recommender system dataset (from Kaggle)
 - https://www.kaggle.com/datasets/retailrocket/ecommerce-dataset
-- Sampling Data (Keep 1000 rows/file)
+- In this version, I used only file "events" for analyzing User behaviorals and keep 'Timestamp' columns from September 1st, 2015 to October 31st, 2015

 **C. Methodology**

-- Combine 2 raw data files: item_properties_part1 & item_properties_part2 into 1 file: item_properties
-- Change file "events" into csv for reduct storage, load fast to google colab
 - Data Cleaning:
+  + Filter file 'event', 'timestamp' column from September 1st, 2015 to October 31st, 2015 for analyzing in this version, reduce the workload storage
   + Blank Checking:
     - category_tree:
       + Parentid: ~1.5% missing values --> minimal (~1.5%) and correspond to root-level categories without a parent.
 As no category dictionary is provided in the public dataset, these NaN values are considered expected and require no imputation.
     - events:
-      + Transactionid: 99.5% missing values --> Hợp lý.
+      + Transactionid: 99.2% missing values --> Hợp lý.
 Because blanks occur by design since only transaction events generate an ID, while view and addtocart remain empty.
   + Outliers Checking: 0%
+- Export Cleaned Data
+- Handle 'item_properties' file for further versions

 **D. Key Findings & Actionable Plans**